Please download our TRY Course Descriptions for a more detailed description of the courses that we offer.

 This course covers the period from the 19th Century (Progressive Era) to the present, emphasizing such topics as: the rise of industrialism and military power, World War I, post-war isolation, economic boom and the Great Depression, the New Deal, World War II, the Cold War, the Vietnam War, Watergate, the Reagan years, the fall of Communism, and the US as a World Power.
 Honors credit may be earned.
 This course fulfills Regents requirements for NY State.
-Occasionally we open a course that covers the second quarter of the US History curriculum(post-Colonial through Reconstruction) for students whose schools operate on a two-year US History cycle.
+Subject to sufficient demand we may open a course that covers the second quarter of the US History curriculum(post-Colonial through Reconstruction) for students whose schools operate on a two-year US History cycle.

 AP US History (five credit hours per week):